ctmm-initiative/ctmmweb/help/5_visual_diagnostics.md

 Variograms of individuals in current subset are plotted here.

 - The figure height and columns of figures can be adjusted.
 - The slider control the Time-lag range in plots.
 It's in Logarithmic scale, ranged from `0.001 (0.1%)` to `1 (100%)` of the total range.
+Note this may not work in some browser because of compatibility issues.
+Firefox and Chrome are recommended browsers.
 - The units of X (Time-lag) and Y (Semi-variance) may change according to data to better represent the values.
 - `Absolute` mode operate on the max Time-lag range individual in group, and all others scaled with same X, Y axes for easier comparison.
 - `Relative` mode zoom every plot by fraction of their own Time-lag range.
 The X, Y axes are not synced.